-Rhombus: Definition, Properties, Solved Examples
+Rhombus: Definition, Properties, Derivation & Solved Examples

-A rhombus like any other quadrilateral has four vertices and four edges with its two diagonals intersecting each other at right angles.
+Rhombus is a form of quadrilateral which has four vertices and four edges and its two diagonals intersect each other at right angles.
 On the other hand, a quadrilateral is a type of polygon with 4 sides and 4 vertices enclosing 4 angles.
-In other words, a rhombus is a diamond-shaped figure with opposite sides being parallel and opposite angles being equal.
-Thus a rhombus is a diamond-shaped quadrilateral whose four sides are equal in length and the two diagonals bisect each other at right angles.
+The structure of a rhombus is diamond shaped, whose opposite sides are parallel and opposite angles are equal.

 Key Terms: Area, Perimeter, Angles, Quadrilateral, Polygon, Diagonal, Right Angles